-State governments play an invaluable role in supporting strong and lasting relationships between military installations, surrounding defense communities, and other jurisdictions.
-In support of mutual benefit, state agencies work among themselves and with local and federal partners on legislative initiatives, partnerships, and programs that also support military-community cooperation and address encroachment and compatible land use issues.
+State governments play an invaluable role supporting strong and lasting relationships between military installations, surrounding defense communities, and other jurisdictio In support of mutual benefit, state agencie work among themselves and with local and federal partners on legislative initiatives, partnerships, and programs that also support military-community cooperation and address encroachment and compatible land use issues.

-The State of Maryland, with the sixth highest level of defense spending among all 50 states, recognizes the importance of ensuring the long-term viability of the missions of these installations by addressing encroachment and incompatible land uses around installations, establishing processes and methodologies to improve compatibility with their surrounding communities, and most recently, addressing resiliency issues facing installations and their surrounding communities.
+The State of Maryland, with the sixth counties and municipalities to envision and highest level of defense spending among guide where and how future development, all 50 states, recognizes the importance revitalization, and preservation will occur. of ensuring the long-term viability of the missions of these installations by addressing Planning is one of the five state agencies encroachment and incompatible land uses that are statutory members of the Maryland around installations, establishing processes Military Installation Council (MMIC) and and methodologies to improve compatibility was identified with responsibilities for with their surrounding communities, and implementing and supporting many of the most recently, addressing resiliency issues 2019 Statewide Joint Land Use Response facing installations and their surrounding Implementation Strategy recommendations communities. that support civilian-military compatibility.

 The primary driver of these efforts by the state was economic concern due to the multiple rounds of Base Realignment and Closure (BRAC) that occurred in the 1990's, with the most recent BRAC in 2005.
-The State of Maryland wanted to preserve and possibly expand the military presence in the state for economic and quality of life reasons, which was largely coordinated by the Department of Commerce's Office of Military and Federal Affairs (OMFA).
-As the primary driver of the state's relationship and coordination with its military installations, OMFA has, and continues to, support business diversification, spur economic growth, and help minimize or prevent adverse impacts from the closure or relocation of military bases, commands, major DoD programs, and federal facilities.
+The Sta of Maryland wanted to preserve and possib expand the military presence in the state for economic and quality of life reasons, which was largely coordinated by the Department of Commerce's Office of Military and Federa Affairs (OMFA).
+As the primary driver of the